stakater/kubestackplus-docs/content/for-cisos/authentication-authorization/saap-authorization-roles.md

 Only the mentioned permissions above are present for the role, for any other permission required the user need to raise a case with Stakater Support team.

-## How to request this role from Stakater Support
+### How to request this role from Stakater Support

 If any user needs to be given `customer-admin` role , they can raise a request with Stakater team to assign the desired role to that user.

-## Items to be provided to Stakater Support
+### Items to be provided to Stakater Support

 - User Email that needs to be assigned this group

+## Stakater Admin

+This role empowers administrators with the necessary permissions to maintain and optimize Stakater tools on the SAAP Managed platform while respecting security measures by excluding access to kubeconfig secrets.

+### Responsibilities:
+- Manage and troubleshoot Stakater tools on OpenShift Cluster.
+- No access to kubeconfig secrets.

+### Usage Guidelines:
+- Responsible and proactive management.
+- Collaborate for issue resolution.